ianepperson/lets-encrypt-linode/README.md

 You need a single NodeBalancer with two configs:

-- 80/http which forwards to the Docker container.
+- 80/http which forwards to the lets-encrypt-linode Docker container.
 - 443/https which will be updated by the Docker container, and forwards to your web server.

 You will need to know the NodeBalancer's ID and the 443/https config's ID.
 This can be determined through the Linode-cli.